 Our Children's and Young Adult Literature Guide contains helpful tips for locating these titles in our collection.

 Mixed materials represent numerous PK-12 curriculum areas.
 Our collection consists of kits, games, models, puppets, classroom instruments, manipulatives, posters, charts, and maps.

 The mixed materials area also includes STEAM-themed kits for kid-friendly instruction in coding, circuits, robotics, and more.

 PK-12 electronic media collections in the CECH Library consist of educational films and a small collection of audiobooks.
 Films include DVD titles meant to enhance classroom instruction, with specific focus on supporting the study and teaching of study skills, history, civics, mathematics, science, art biography, and more.

-Teacher handbooks contain teaching and learning activity ideas and lesson plans and are organized by subject.
 Our Teaching Activities and Lesson Plans Guide contains helpful tips for locating these resources in print and online.

-Curriculum guides represent the scope and sequence of various concepts and skills taught in elementary and secondary school curriculums aross the United States.
+Curriculum guides represent the scope and sequence of various concepts and skills taught in elementary and secondary school curriculums across the United States.
 Our Curriculum Standards Guide contains helpful tips for locating Ohio's Learning Standards by area, other relevant standards, library materials, and historical curriculum guides.

 Textbook examples from the 1990s and 2000s are located behind the Information Desk and are available by request.

 The Archives and Rare Books Library maintains a historical textbook collection of more than 2,000 textbooks from the early 19th century to the turn of the 21st century, covering a wide variety of subjects taught in elementary, middle, and secondary schools.
 The basis of this collection was formed from materials previously housed in UC's Curriculum Resource Center with additional holdings acquired by the Archives and Rare Books Library.